 We take a fresh approach to every project, designing ways to seamlessly incorporate media into architecture and exhibits to create transformative environmental experiences. batwin + robin was recently awarded six Cinema in Industry (CINDY) awards for our work at the Center for Civil and Human Rights in Atlanta, Georgia.
 We also received the American Muse Award for Technical Excellence for the adroit installation, Creation’s Journey, at the National Museum of the American Indian in New York City.

 Designing media for theatrical productions is an intensely collaborative process that allows us to explore new ways to visually communicate ideas to audiences.
-We have received recognition for our inventive work on and off Broadway for such high profile productions as The Normal Heart (Hewes Design Award), the Radio City Christmas Spectacular (Live Design Excellence Award), Radiant Baby (Drama Desk nom.), Harlem Song at the Apollo Theater (Hewes Design Award nom.), How to Succeed In Business Without Really Trying!, The Who’s Tommy, Bring in ‘da Noise, Bring in ‘da Funk and, most recently, Nora Ephron’s Lucky Guy starring Tom Hanks.
+We have received recognition for our inventive work on and off Broadway for such high profile productions as The Normal Heart (Hewes Design Award), the Radio City Christmas Spectacular (Live Design Excellence Award), Radiant Baby (Drama Desk nom.), Harlem Song at the Apollo Theater (Hewes Design Award nom.), How to Succeed In Business Without Really Trying!, The Who’s Tommy, Bring in ‘da Noise, Bring in ‘da Funk and Nora Ephron’s Lucky Guy starring Tom Hanks.